 If you suffer from chronic neck pain, lower back pain, or pain from arthritis, a treatment called radiofrequency ablation can provide lasting relief.
-This is one of many therapies available through the expert physiatrists of Spine & Sports Medical Group in Campbell, California.
+This is one of many therapies available through the expert physiatrists of Spine & Sports Medical Group in Campbell, California and San Jose, California.
 To learn more about ablation and the role it can play in pain management, call or book an appointment online today.

 An ablation is a treatment option that can relieve pain for 6-12 months or more.
 It’s a great treatment for men and women who don’t want to undergo surgery or rely solely on pharmaceutical pain relief methods.

 The word ablation means destruction, and in this application, it involves the destruction of targeted nerve tissues.
 Nerves are responsible for communicating messages between your body and your brain.
 Ablation interrupts those transmissions, which in turn reduces pain.

 Ablation works by using carefully controlled radiofrequency energy to heat a portion of the targeted nerves.
 That heat creates damage and prevents the treated nerves from communicating pain signals.

 Radiofrequency ablation can help reduce pain in your neck or back stemming from:

 On the day of your procedure, you’ll receive local anesthesia to prevent discomfort during treatment.
 Next, a small needle is guided using X-ray imaging to the location of the targeted nerves.

 Once in position, a microelectrode is guided through the needle.
 Radiofrequency energy is directed through the electrode to heat a very small area of tissue.
 You’ll communicate with your doctor to determine proper needle placement, although you’ll only feel a slight tingling sensation.